ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 The CSS definition for the classes (presets) must be included in the web page's styles where the edited content is rendered.

-Here's an example of the font size CSS classes:
+Here is an example of the font size CSS classes:

 ```css
 .text-tiny {